 Poling received the Outstanding Artist in Music Fellowship in 2000 from the State of Louisiana and twice received a Music Fellowship from the Shreveport Regional Arts Council.
 His awards include scholarships to the Boston Conservatory of Music and the Cleveland Institute of Music and the Tanglewood Music Center, where he studied with Leonard Bernstein, Kurt Masur, Gustav Meier and Seiji Ozawa.
 In 2005, Maestro Poling served as one of three international judges for China’s National Young Artists Competition with the China National Symphony in Beijing.
 He has received numerous commissions to create new scores for theatrical works, including The Glass Menagerie, Memoirs, Elektra and others.
 In 1998 he was chosen by Emmy award winning artist William Joyce to compose the music for his stage adaptation of The Leafmen and the Brave Good Bugs.

 Maestro Poling has been a featured conductor on NPR's Performance Today, the Arkansas Educational Television Network, the Red River Radio Network, WGBH Boston and has appeared as violinist on Louisiana Public Television and PBS in addition to numerous television and radio stations throughout the country.
-Last season, Centaur Records released a CD of his newest Christmas arrangements performed by the West Edge String Quartet.
-Away from the podium, Poling also serves as the general manager of Red River Radio, the public radio network of Northwest and Central Louisiana, South Arkansas and East Texas.
+Centaur Records released a CD of his newest Christmas arrangements performed by the West Edge String Quartet.
+Away from the podium, Poling also serves as organist and choral director at St. George's Episcopal Church in Bossier City.